Academic Biography

-Since 1994, Sandra has been the Faculty Advisor of a student service program, the Drew Honduras Project, and regularly visits Honduras and the Dominican Republic with them.
-She served a three year term as chair of the English department (2008-2011), has held office in the NJ State Conference of the AAUP, and has also served on many College and University committees including the Curriculum and Academic Policy Committee, the Dean’s Council, and the Committee on Faculty.
+Sandra has held office in the NJ State Conference of the AAUP, served a three-year term as chair of the English department (2008-2011), and served on many College and University committees including the Middle States Steering Committee (2019-2021).
+She chaired the Middle States Assessment Working Group (2019-2021) and the Academic Assessment and Engagement Committee (2024); and served as a member of the Curriculum and Academic Policy Committee, the Dean’s Council, and the Committee on Faculty.
 In January 2014 she was a Fellow at the IRTS Foundation in preparation for developing the New York Semester and new courses in writing and communication studies.
 Professionally, she served as chair of the Conference on College Composition and Communication (CCCC’s) Committee on the Major in Writing and Rhetoric, from 2007-2016 and served on the CCCC’s Executive Board from 2008-2010.

 Sandra says that what drives all of her work is the desire to learn to teach students how to write effectively, correctly, and creatively for many audiences including themselves.
 She is also interested in tracking the habits of mind we teach and model in and outside of the classroom, and the behaviors we unintentionally reinforce when we think we are teaching something else.